 And if potatoes are not on your menu choice and you want a different style with the same basic ingredients in baked fish and chips, alternatively you can cook your fish with boiled potatoes.

-This fish and potato dish is inspired from my hotel catering days.
+This fish and potato dish is inspired from my hotel catering days as a food service professional.
 It has a French bistro vibe with capers and lemon sauce.

 But if you just want to stick with the traditional fish and chips fare made healthy, enjoy this one recipe with no guilt.